The locations of features in the mass distribution of merging binary black holes are robust against uncertainties in the metallicity-dependent cosmic star formation history: A convenient analytic expression for the metallicity-dependent cosmic star formation history

 \subsection{The cosmic metallicity density distribution}

 For the probability distribution of metallicities we draw inspiration from the approach by e.g., \cite{Neijssel+2019} who used a log-normal distribution for their phenomenological model.
-Unfortunately, this expression does not capture the asymmetry well that we see in the results of the cosmological simulations, which show an extended tail in $\log_{10} Z$ towards low metallicity, combined with a very limited tail towards higher metallicity.
+Unfortunately, a simple log-normal distribution cannot capture the asymmetry that we see in the cosmological simulations, which show an extended tail in $\log_{10} Z$ towards low metallicity, combined with a very limited tail towards higher metallicity.
 To capture this behaviour we adopt a skewed-log-normal distribution instead.
 This is an extension of the normal distribution that introduces an additional shape parameter, $\alpha$, that regulates the skewness \citep[first introduced by][]{Ohagan+1976}.

 The skewed-log-normal distribution of metallicities is defined as:

 where (a) is the standard log-normal distribution, $\phi$,

 and (b) is the new term that allows for asymmetry, which is equal to the cumulative of the log-normal distribution, $\Phi$,